Indigenous architecture in the United States: Contemporary Indigenous architecture

-While still used by many Indigenous people, Indigenous architecture has transitioned from being primarily spiritually based to more practical.
+While still used by many Indigenous peoples, Indigenous architecture has transitioned from being primarily spiritually based to more practical.
 Although incorporating Indigenous architecture into modern society helps ensure its influence endures, this shift towards less culturally focused architecture can lead to a loss of connection to the culture from which these structures originated.
 This is particularly true for Pueblo architecture.
 At the University of New Mexico's Indigenous Design and Planning Institute, techniques such as 3-D imaging and laser-generated modeling are being employed not only to teach aspiring Indigenous architects but also for use in museums.
 The goal of the institute is to leverage technological advancements to engage the public in learning more about Indigenous architecture.

 Schooling

 A crucial part of preserving Indigenous architecture is ensuring that there are sufficient institutions with programs dedicated to it.
 Prominent Indigenous architects such as Tamarah Begay, Rau Hoskins, Daniel Glenn, Kevin O'Brien, and Rewi Thompson have been working to promote curricula on Indigenous architecture across North America.
 Under Article 12 of the Declaration on the Rights of Indigenous Peoples, Indigenous peoples have the right to their own traditions and customs.
 Upholding this right includes providing adequate educational opportunities for Indigenous architects, as their architecture is closely linked to their culture.
-The University of New Mexico and the University of Saskatchewan both offer undergraduate programs in Indigenous architecture, and continued advocacy for such programs suggests that more institutions are likely to introduce similar programs in the near future.
+The University of New Mexico and the University of Saskatchewan both offer undergraduate programs in Indigenous architecture, and continued advocacy for such programs suggests that more institutions are likely to introduce similar programs in the future.

 Prominent Indigenous architects

-Tamarah Begay
+Indigenous architects such as Tamarah Begay, Kevin O'Brien, Tammy Eagle Bull, and Sam Olbekson have played significant roles in advancing architecture that reflects Indigenous culture and community needs.
+Their work includes promoting culturally informed design, supporting Indigenous representation in the field, and contributing to projects that serve Indigenous communities.

 Tamarah Begay has spent over 10 years working with Indigenous tribes on societal improvement projects.
 She is also the founder of an architectural firm owned by Navajo women.
-Known for incorporating sustainability into her designs, Ms. Begay is a founding member of the American Indian Council of Architects and Engineers.
+Known for incorporating sustainability into her designs, Begay is a founding member of the American Indian Council of Architects and Engineers.

-Kevin O'Brien

 Kevin O'Brien is one of the most well-known Indigenous architects in North America.
 He is recognized for forging a deep connection between his projects and the Earth, as well as for promoting Indigenous culture through architecture.
 In 2018, O'Brien joined BVN Architects as a principal.
 One of his most famous projects, called Blak Box, is an aluminum rectangle with no floor.
 Used for Indigenous storytelling, its lack of a base creates a physical connection to the ground on which it stands.